moerv9/sentiment/docs/1_Research.md

 ##### *Figure 2: Detailed Coin Comparison*
 </br>

-### Marketcap & Volume
+### MCap & Volume
-Since Bitcoin is the pioneer and exists for more than 14 years now it is the most dominant Coin with the highest market capitalisation.
+Since Bitcoin is the pioneer and exists for more than 14 years now it is the most dominant coin with the highest MCap.
 It stands now at about 740 billion dollars but has already breached 1 trillion dollars in February 2021.
-Bitcoin reached a trillion marketcap. in only 13 years.
+Bitcoin reached a trillion MCap in only 13 years.
 The first company to do that, Apple, took **38 years** for that.

 Ethereum is chasing Bitcoin and has already reached a dominance of 18% of the market.
-The others seem quite small in comparison, but when you see that they just exist for 5 years and already accumulated billions it quite impressive.
+The others seem small in comparison, but after seeing that they just exist for 5 years and already accumulated billions it is quite impressive.

 </br>